elephantscale/es-training-new/course-outlines/AI-for-NLP-Intro.md

 - Naive Bayes for text classifications
 - Modern techniques for text: Spacy, Word2Vec
 - Topic modeling with Gensim
-- Neural Network frameworks: Tensorflow & Keras
+- Neural Networks and Deep Learning
-- NN models for text processing: LSTM, RNN
+- Deep learning models for text processing: LSTM, RNN
+- Transformer architecture
 - Modern NN models for text processing: ELMO, ULMFIT, BERT

 ## Duration:

-Four Days
+Three Days

 ## Audience:

 Developers, Data analysts, data scientists

 ## Skill level

 Introductory to Intermediate

 ## Industry Use Cases Covered

 We will study and solve some of most common industry use cases; listed below

 * Determining if a text message is a spam (Telco)
-* Sentiment analysis of Tweets (Social)
+* Sentiment analysis of text data (Social/News)
 * IMDB Movie ratings and reviews analysis
+* Classifying news articles

 ## Prerequisites

-- Programming background
+* Programming background
-- Basic knowledge of Python language and Jupyter notebooks is recommended.
+* Basic knowledge of Python language and Jupyter notebooks is recommended.
 Even if you haven't done any Python programming, Python is such an easy language to learn quickly.
 We will provide Python resources.

 ## Lab environment

-- Cloud based lab environment will be provided to students, no need to install anything on the laptop
+* Cloud based lab environment will be provided to students, no need to install anything on the laptop
+* We encourage the use of [Google Colab environment](https://colab.research.google.com/) for ease of use and free GPU access

 ### Students will need the following

 * A reasonably modern laptop with unrestricted connection to the Internet.
 Laptops with overly restrictive VPNs or firewalls may not work properly
 * Chrome browser

 ## Detailed Course Outline

 ### Machine Learning Overview

 * Machine Learning landscape
 * Understanding AI use cases
 * Data and AI